Carrigafoyle Castle Things to Know: These Ruins Speak Volumes on the History of the Emerald Isle!

 Plan for the drive from Dublin Airport to take about three hours, with the journey winding primarily along the M7 until you hop on the N69 around Limerick and take it straight to the town of Tralee, home to Carrigafoyle Castle.

-Things to Know About Carrigafoyle Castle
+Carrigafoyle Castle Things to Know

 Here are some fun facts about this amazing Irish landmark.
 Hopefully they will entice you to pay a visit in person!